 STEP TWO = 10 MINUTES OF SLOW WALKING MEDITATION

 Now we are going to do some walking meditation - only 10 minutes.
 To do this type of meditation, just stand up and begin to walk VERY SLOWLY.
 You can walk anywhere but if you are in a group, it is best to walk in a big circle.
 If you are alone, you might walk in a straight line back and forth across the room.

 The idea is to move your attention from your breath into your feet.
 To do this, place your hands behind your back in a light clasp and start to really feel your feet.
 Pay attention to the weight in your feet and feel the transfer of weight from the ball of your foot to the heel of the next foot as the weight shifts to the other side of your body.
 We walk all the time but rarely think about it.
 So think about it.

 When you stop thinking about your feet, notice it and simply bring your attention back to your feet.
 It may seem silly but remember that you are learning a skill – a brain skill that you can use all the time in your everyday life.
 But you have to train your brain in order to learn this new skill.
 Just be patient and don’t be in a hurry.
 After all, this is the only moment that exists.

 STEP THREE = 30 MINUTES OF AEROBIC EXERCISE

 After 30 minutes of aerobic exercise, cool down for another 5 minutes and then you are done.
 You can now reap the benefits of MAP Training!

 Try to do one session twice a week.
-Pay attention to how you feel after a session.
-Keep the memory of this feeling in your brain as an incentive for your next session of MAP Training.
-And always remember, MAP Training is a learning experience – so keep it new, make it effortful and stay with it!
-Just remember:
+Pay attention to how different you feel after you are done and then use this memory to help you do it again…and again…and again, until it becomes a habit.
+MAP Training is a learning experience – so keep it new, make it effortful and stay with it!